Lagosa/consumption_scheduler/README.md

-# Electronic device scheduler
+# Consumption scheduler

 ## Purpose of the project

-With the increasing number of electricity consuming devices there is a **huge stress placed on the electrical grid** during peak hours.
+With the increasing number of electricity-consuming devices, there is a **huge stress placed on the electrical grid** during peak hours.
 This project aims to **shift the consumption** of a residential building **from peak to off-peak hours** by making a **schedule for appliances**.
 The schedule is made trying to **approximate a target consumption curve** for a day, while **minimizing tenant discomfort**.
 In an enhanced version of the algorithm, it is able to **identify a minimum subset of apartments** that have to modify their consumption patterns, thus not affecting the whole building, so significantly improving comfort.

-The scheduling algorithm is integrated into an application which is deployed at the electricity distributor company.
-It is used by an operator to upload the dataset coresponding to each building involved, start a scheduling process, evaluating the results and download the schedule.
+The scheduling algorithm is integrated into an application that is deployed at the electricity distributor company.
+It is used by an operator to upload the dataset corresponding to each building involved, start a scheduling process, evaluate the results, and download the schedule.

  ## Deployment information